-CHATRAM CO., C.S.C.

-BARBARA CLARK PUGH; GENE TERRELL $\langle p \rangle$

-BROOKS; THOMAS HENRY CLEGG; THE W

-WINNIE DAVIS CHAPTER 259 OF THE)

-UNITED DAUGHTERS OF THE)
+BARBARA CLARK PUGH; GENE TERRELL BROOKS; THOMAS HENRY CLEGG; THE WINNIE DAVIS CHAPTER 259 OF THE UNITED DAUGHTERS OF THE CONFEDERACY,)))

-CONFEDERACY,)

-Plaintiffs,) AMENDED AFFIDAVIT OF
+Plaintiffs,)

-) WEST CHATHAM BRANCH

-,) 5378 OF THE NAACP
+v.)))
+AFFIDAVIT OF WEST CHATHAM BRANCH 5378 OF THE NAACP

-V.)

-)

 KAREN HOWARD; MIKE DASHER;)

 DIANNA HALES; JIM CRAWFORD; AND,)

 ANDY WILKIE, in their official capacities as)

 members of the Board or County)

 Commissioners of Chatham County, North)

 Carolina,)

 Defendants.)

-- I, Larry Brooks, do hereby say under oath the following: - 1.
-I am of legal age and competent to provide this affidavit.
+I, Larry Brooks, do hereby say under oath the following:

+- 1. I am of legal age and competent to provide this affidavit.
 All the information herein is based on my own personal knowledge unless otherwise indicated. - 2.
-I am African American, and am the President of the West Chatham Branch 5378 of the National Association for the Advancement of Colored People (hereinafter, "West Chatham NAACP" or "Branch").
-I am authorized to provide this affidavit on the

-West Chatham NAACP's behalf.
+I am an African American.
+I am the President of the West Chatham Branch 5378 of the National Association for the Advancement of Colored People (hereinafter, "West Chatham NAACP" or "Branch").
+I am authorized to provide this affidavit on the West Chatham NAACP's behalf.
 Our Branch is a part of the North Carolina State Conference of the NAACP.

 - 3. I was born in 1951 in Greensboro, North Carolina and moved to Chatham County, where my mother was born and raised, a few years later.
 I have lived in Chatham County ever since.
 I attended Horton Elementary and Horton High School (located where Horton Middle School now stands) from 1957 until 1969.
 They were the segregated schools for African Americans, named after George Moses Horton, the African American poet who published his book The Hope of Liberty while enslaved in Chatham County in 1829. - 4.
 I recall riding segregated school buses and hearing the white students yell racial slurs at us.
-In 1971, the Horton schools integrated.
+In 1971, seventeen years after the Supreme Court decision in Brown v.
+Board of Education holding racial segregation in education unconstitutional, the Horton schools finally integrated.
 After graduating from Horton, I went to the Community College in Siler City, worked in the poultry plant, then went to American College in Washington, D.C. to get trained and certified in the Life Underwriting Training Course.
-I worked as an underwriter for NC Mutual Life Insurance for 45 years, retiring as Vice-President of Life Health in 2016.
-I still do consulting work for NC Mutual, and started my own company, Brooks Insurance and Associates, in July 2014. - 5.
+I worked as an underwriter for NC Mutual Life Insurance for 45 years, retiring as Vice-President of the company in 2016.
+I still do consulting work for NC Mutual, and started my own company, Brooks Insurance and Associates, in July 2015. - 4.
 The NAACP has pursued its mission to ensure the political, educational, social and economic equality of rights of all persons and to eliminate racial hatred and discrimination since 1909.
 We have pursued a variety of strategies to carry out this goal, including public education and advocacy, filing Title VI administrative claims, and litigation challenging racially discriminatory policies and practices and to enforce anti-discrimination laws for the benefit of our members.